LeoGrin/PodcastSpeedup/README.md

 or install from [source](https://sourceforge.net/projects/sox/files/sox/).

+#### DeepSpeech models
+You'll need to download DeepSpeech models.
+Simply run:

+`wget -P models/ -i models/model_links.txt`

-When SoX is installed, use `pip install -r requirements.txt` to install the required packages.
+When SoX is installed and the DeepSpeech models are downloaded, use `pip install -r requirements.txt` to install the required packages.
+You're done!